1. Overview

 - Sign-in to the Google Cloud Console and create a new project or reuse an existing one.
 If you don't already have a Gmail or Google Workspace account, you must create one.

 - The Project name is the display name for this project's participants.
 It is a character string not used by Google APIs.
-You can update it at any time.
+You can always update it.

-- The Project ID must be unique across all Google Cloud projects and is immutable (cannot be changed after it has been set).
+- The Project ID is unique across all Google Cloud projects and is immutable (cannot be changed after it has been set).
 The Cloud Console auto-generates a unique string; usually you don't care what it is.
-In most codelabs, you'll need to reference the Project ID (it is typically identified as
+In most codelabs, you'll need to reference your Project ID (typically identified as

 PROJECT_ID

 ).
-If you don't like the generated ID, you may generate another random one.
-Alternatively, you can try your own and see if it's available.
-It cannot be changed after this step and will remain for the duration of the project. - For your information, there is a third value, a Project Number which some APIs use.
+If you don't like the generated ID, you might generate another random one.
+Alternatively, you can try your own, and see if it's available.
+It can't be changed after this step and remains for the duration of the project. - For your information, there is a third value, a Project Number, which some APIs use.
 Learn more about all three of these values in the documentation.

 - Next, you'll need to enable billing in the Cloud Console to use Cloud resources/APIs.
-Running through this codelab shouldn't cost much, if anything at all.
-To shut down resources so you don't incur billing beyond this tutorial, you can delete the resources you created or delete the whole project.
-New users of Google Cloud are eligible for the $300 USD Free Trial program.
+Running through this codelab won't cost much, if anything at all.
+To shut down resources to avoid incurring billing beyond this tutorial, you can delete the resources you created or delete the project.
+New Google Cloud users are eligible for the $300 USD Free Trial program.

 Start Cloud Shell